kaze0021/ICS125/backend/README.md

 # Mental Zots Backend
 The `backend` directory contains the source for the Mental Zots web server, running on NodeJS.

+It functions as a basic REST http server.
+See [the server documentation](./server.md) for more information.

 To get started:
 ```console
 npm i